• Home

 Invasive plants threaten native species and habitats by competing for critical and often limited resources.
 The first step in eliminating the spread of invasive plants is to become familiar with what constitutes an invasive plant.
 Some of the resources below provide information that can help you determine whether some plants in your garden might be invasive.
 If you're not sure, bring a stem, leaf or flower from the plant to your local University Extension office for their help in identifying the plant.

-Below is information regarding invasive plants along with resources that can provide more in-depth information on this subject.
+There are many things that you can do to eradicate invasive plants from our environment.
+Below is information regarding invasive plants along with resources that can provide more in-depth information on this subject. |

 Wisconsin's NR40 Administrative Rule